stephaniechallita/WebServer-course/openapi.md

 }
 ```

-Si on observe l'interface OpenAPI corresponds on a :
+Si on observe l'interface OpenAPI correspondante on a :

 ![](./pictures/open_api_post_simple.png)